tortiz7/CNN-deploy/README.md

 ## Purpose

-This project implements a sophisticated medical imaging analysis system for Mount Sinai Hospital that leverages deep learning to detect pneumonia in chest X-rays.
+Hello!
+This Workload implements a sophisticated medical imaging analysis system for Mount Sinai Hospital that leverages deep learning to detect pneumonia in chest X-rays.
 The system provides an intuitive web interface for doctors to upload X-ray images and receive real-time predictions with detailed confidence scores.
 Beyond simple binary classification, the system provides a comprehensive infrastructure deployed on AWS with robust security measures, real-time performance monitoring, and efficient caching mechanisms.

 ## Technical Architecture Overview
 ### Infrastructure Components